williamroocha/minitalk/README.md

 Both the client and server are enhanced to support and accurately convey Unicode characters.

+## Conclusion

 Remember, this project showcases the power of UNIX signals and their potential use in inter-process communication.
 The uniqueness of Minitalk is in its simplicity, harnessing the fundamental building blocks of the UNIX operating system to achieve a basic but robust communication platform.

+## Credits
+ - Developed by: williamroocha
+ - Project for: 42 Lisboa